cci-lakes/lakes_cci_tools/README.md

 # lakes_cci_tools

+Lakes have been observed as sentinels of climate change, both directly and indirectly through watershed changes.
+Lakes integrate responses over time and studies of globally distributed lakes can capture different aspects of climate change.
+Therefore, a global and consistent climate data record of lakes is essential to mitigate and adapt to climate change.

+The overarching objective of the Lakes project (https://climate.esa.int/en/projects/lakes/) funded by ESA,  is to produce and validate a consistent data set of the variables grouped under the Lakes ECV.

-The objective of this repository is to group a set of scripts than may be usefule for the lakes_cci data user community
+The objective of this repository is to group a set of scripts than may be useful for the lakes_cci data user community

 Available scripts: